 Imagine a case with two customers only.
 Customer A has a demand of 10 and customer B of 1.
 Where is the Center of Gravity?
 Somewhere on line A-B, closer to A?

-Well, you could say that customer A pulls 10 times harder than customer B. If the 'Center of Gravity' * moves a distance d towards A the sum of weighted distances decreases (10 × d) – (1 × d) = 9 × d.
+Well, you could say that customer A pulls 10 times harder than customer B. If the 'Center of Gravity'* moves a distance d towards customer A, then the sum of weighted distances decreases (10 × d) – (1 × d) = 9 × d.

 * If put between quotes then it refers to a location under investigation which is not yet the true Center of Gravity.

-So, the Center of Gravity is right on top of customer A, not somewhere in between A and B!
+So, the Center of Gravity is right on top of customer A, not somewhere in between customer A and customer B!

 The resultant pull force - sum of all customer pull forces - is leading.
 It always points in the direction that the 'Center of Gravity' should move into to decrease the sum of weighted distances.
 This resultant pull force is constructed by linking all customer pull forces together, head to tail.